-According to a latest Market Study Report, it is stated that “ the coming five years of DSP market are predicted to register 26.3% CAGR in terms of revenue.
-Additionally, the global market size of DSP is estimated to reach US 31300 million dollars by 2024, with the 2109 figures being US$ 9770 million”
+According to a latest market study report, in the coming five years, the DSP market is predicted to register 26.3% CAGR in terms of revenue with the global market size of DSP estimated to reach US 31.3 billion dollars by 2024.

-As per BuiltWith report, 396,458 websites in the top 1 million websites are utilizing some form of Demand Side Platform (DSP) and DoubleClick Bid Manager is the most popular of the various such software available in the market.
+As per BuiltWith report, 396,458 websites in the top 1 million websites are utilizing some form of DSP.
+DV 360 (formerly known as DoubleClick Bid Manager and The Trade Desk being two of the most popular DSPs, amongst the main others.

-As per a study by emarketer, Following are the key criteria for purchasing a demand side platform services:
+From a study by emarketer, the following are the key criteria for purchasing a DSP services:

 - Audience scale or reach

 - Reporting features

 There is a fantastic in-depth article which delves into the evaluation of DSP.
 We highly recommend checking it out.
 Although the article focuses more on the traditionally defined DSP i.e. the RTB-driven DSP, the salient points remain relevant.